Polo-Marie/Mission-to-Mars/README.md

   - After the loop has fully processed, all of the created dictionaries are then stored as one full list outside of the loop that will be utilized in the scraping.py file in order to obtain the images and then place them on the web app to Robin's taste.

-Once all of these steps are completed, to obtain the hemisphere images, we then tidy up Robin's web app by making it mobile-responsive, and then adding a couple of bootstrap components to finish off the site.
+Once all of these steps are completed that obtains the hemisphere images, we then tidy up Robin's web app by making it mobile-responsive, and then adding a couple of bootstrap components to finish off the site.

 As all of these tasks are all done, the website app is good to go!